Ennis Esmer

 Ennis Esmer (born December 29, 1978) is a Turkish-Canadian actor, comedian, voice actor, writer, producer and presenter.
-He is best known for his roles as Osman 'Oz' Bey in The Listener, Kurtis 'Maz' Mazhari in Private Eyes, Nash in Red Oaks, and as Rich Dotcom in Blindspot – a role that was specifically written for him.
+He is best known for his roles as Osman 'Oz' Bey in The Listener (2009–2014), Nash in Red Oaks (2014–2017), Rich Dotcom in Blindspot (2015–2020) – a role that was specifically written for him, and Kurtis 'Maz' Mazhari in Private Eyes (2016–2021).

 Early life

 Esmer was born in Ankara, Turkey, before moving to Toronto, Ontario, Canada, at the age of 3.
 His father, Demir, and his mother, Alev, were both systems analysts.
 As a child, Esmer learned English by watching Canadian television – which included programs like Sesame Street and Today's Special.
 His parents divorced in his early teens, and his father remarried to Esmer's stepmother, Florence.
 Esmer attended Earl Haig Secondary School, in the Toronto suburb of North York, participating in the Claude Watson Program for gifted arts students.
 During his time at the school, he took improv and experimental theatre classes, was elected to student council, and produced school assemblies which became miniature talent showcases.

 Esmer then attended the York University drama program for three years but left before completing it.
 He struggled with the limitations it set on his natural comedic abilities and has said that part of this at the time was an issue of confidence and maturity.
-However, even after leaving the university and for many years has continued to study and work with David Rotenberg, a York University professor emeritus of Theatre Studies and the artistic director of his own Professional Actor's Lab – and has said that Rotenberg was the person who allowed him to actually work on his dramatic ability without calling his comedic gifts a crutch.
+However, even after leaving the university and for many years, he has continued to study and work with David Rotenberg, a York University professor emeritus of Theatre Studies and the artistic director of his own Professional Actor's Lab – and has said that Rotenberg was the person who allowed him to actually work on his dramatic ability without calling his comedic gifts a crutch.
 Esmer also did some training at Second City and has worked every comedy stage in Toronto.